abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

-If you are interested, let me know, fill out the [Schej](https://schej.it/e/Fa9aa) to help us decide a meeting time, and (once the list is activated on 1/6) add yourself to the [mailing list](https://lists.uchicago.edu/web/admin/vhs-2025) for announcements.
+If you are interested, let me know, fill out the [Schej](https://schej.it/e/Fa9aa) to help us decide a meeting time, and add yourself to the
+[mailing list](https://lists.uchicago.edu/web/admin/vhs-2025) for announcements.